TheRenegadeCoder/image-titler/README.md

-image-titler --path "path/to/image"  # Sets the image path image-titler --tier "free"  # Sets the membership tier which changes the rectangle borders image-titler --logo_path "path/to/logo"  # Adds a 145x145 logo to the lower left corner of the image image-titler --batch # Runs the program in batch mode on a directory
+image-titler --path "path/to/image"  # Sets the image path image-titler --tier "free"  # Sets the membership tier which changes the rectangle borders image-titler --logo_path "path/to/logo"  # Adds a 145x145 logo to the lower left corner of the image image-titler --batch  # Runs the program in batch mode on a directory image-titler --font "path/to/font"  # Changes the default title font
 ```

 Alternatively, you can spin up the GUI version of the software as of 2.0.0 as follows: